From 1 Sep 2024 employers in NSW need to provide Crystalline Silica Awareness training if:

 Even if your team isn’t engaged in high-risk processing, it’s still important to provide information, instruction, training, or supervision to anyone who might be exposed to RCS in the workplace.

-Silica Awareness training (SafeWork NSW Approved)
+Silica Awareness training in NSW

 Equip your team with essential knowledge on silica safety with our comprehensive, SafeWork NSW approved Silica Awareness training.
 This course delves into the health risks associated with exposure to respirable crystalline silica (RCS), including silicosis symptoms, and provides crucial information on identifying materials that contain crystalline silica.

-Our training also covers the proper use of respiratory protective equipment, general housekeeping, and compliance with the recent changes to WHS regulations, leading to compliant practices and a safer workplace.
+Our training also covers the proper use of respiratory protective equipment, general housekeeping and compliance with the recent changes to WHS Regulations, leading to compliant practices and a safer workplace.

-This course includes all topics required by the NSW WHS Regulator (refer SafeWork NSW) and includes a Silica Training Record.
+This on-site course includes all topics required by the NSW WHS Regulator (refer SafeWork NSW) and includes a Silica Training Record.

 Which job roles benefit from attending Silica Awareness training?